telerik/xamarin-forms-docs/nativecontrols/android/chart/series/chart-series-pie.md

 ---
 title: PieSeries
-page_title: PieSeries | RadChartView | Telerik UI for Android Documentation
+page_title: PieSeries | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the PieSeries in RadChartView for Android.
 This article explains the most important things you need to know before using PieSeries.
 slug: chart-series-pie
 tags: radchartview, pieseries, pie, chart